Showing posts with label 2010s. Show all posts

 Posters for the movies UP THE SANDBOX_ALL NIGHT LONG and THE GUILT TRIP

-Among the many problems critics cited with the 1976 remake of A Star is Born—and they cited a bunch of them at the time—was the preposterousness of Barbra Streisand’s Lite FM pop winning over hard rock audience (mitigating factor: the rocker in question was played by Kris Kristofferson).
+Among the many problems critics cited with the 1976 remake of A Star is Born—and they cited a bunch of them at the time—was the preposterousness of Barbra Streisand’s Lite FM pop winning over hard rock audience (mitigating factor: the rocker in question was played by country singer Kris Kristofferson, R.I.P.).
 To Barbra’s fans, however, this makes perfect sense.
 How could anyone not be won over by one of the most talented women of our time?
 Her fans were sold—I certainly was—and so A Star is Born became another one of Barbra’s many hit films and another fuck you to her critics.

 But Barbra’s fans didn’t line up for everything she did.
 Though most of Barbra’s films were successful—her track record is pretty impressive—she did have a few bombs.
 So, while Barbra’s successes are being celebrated in the wake of her recently published door stopper of a memoir My Name is Barbra (also a hit), I thought I’d revisit her few failures, which is far easier—and faster—than reviewing that autobiography.
 (Nine-hundred and ninety-two pages?
 Oh, fuck no.)